TomasJohansson/adapters-shortest-paths-dotnet/docs/README.md

 When you run such tests with the same test data for different implementations then you can also easily **compare the performance for the different implementations**.

-The test files being used in these C#.NET projecs have also been tested with five different implementations in the Java project [adapters-shortest-paths](https://github.com/TomasJohansson/adapters-shortest-paths) with the same results, so therefore it is very likely that the implementations are correct.
+Currently there are only two implementations in this C# version of the [Java project adapters-shortest-paths](https://github.com/TomasJohansson/adapters-shortest-paths) but the test files being used in the C# version have also been tested with the five different implementations in the Java project with the same results, so therefore it is very likely that the implementations are correct.

-### Example of how to use this shortest paths adapter library:
+### Example of how to use this C# shortest paths adapter library:

 The C# code example below uses the following graph with four vertices (A,B,C,D) and five edges with weights.<br>(A to B (5) , A to C (6) , B to C (7)  , B to D (8) , C to D (9) ).<br>![alt text](images/shortest_paths_getting_started_example.gif "Logo Title Text 1")<br>
 There are three possible paths from A to D , with the total weight within parenthesis :